KarrLab/obj_tables/docs/migration.rst

 For example, a DAG with the edges A |rarr| B |rarr| D, A |rarr| C |rarr| D, can be topologically sorted to either A |rarr| B |rarr| C |rarr| D or  A |rarr| C |rarr| B |rarr| D.

-Schema changes files must therefore annotate commits in the schema repo's commit dependency graph such that *any* topological sort of them produces a legal migration.
+Sentinel commits must must therefore be selected such that *any* topological sort of them produces a legal migration.
-We illustrate incorrect and correct placement of Schema changes files in :numref:`figure_schema_changes_topological_sort`.
+We illustrate incorrect and correct placement of sentinel commits in :numref:`figure_schema_changes_topological_sort`.

 .. _figure_schema_changes_topological_sort:
 .. figure:: migration/figures/schema_changes_topological_sort.png